pradeepcep/qwaver/README.md

 * track average execution time for queries
 * Add comments, likes
 * create 404 page
-* create exceptions table and log exceptions
+* add exceptions, errors to results
 * creat easy way to leave feedback
 * email verification
+* parameters:
   * a country or date selector when param is {country} or {date}
   * For parameters set maximum and minimum and numeric values
 * pre-populate for a new database two queries: list public tables, list columns given a table name
 * list users in an organization
 * automatically add a limit to every query